rmachado-bol/wit-pact-workshop/README.md

 - Make sure that it is using the correct Java version, as we need Java 17.

-- Start the application by running `com.example.producer.ProducerApplication`
+- Start the application by running `com.example.producer.BookServiceApplication`

 #### Using the Application
 - The application swagger interface can be accessed from http://localhost:8686/swagger-ui/index.html#/